-- 190 convection takes place, CAPE is consumed and a tendency in CAPE is seen in the reanalysis data.
-Thus we include the tendency of CAPE (d_t CAPE) over one hour as a covariate.
-We further use the total water content (TWATER) of the column that includes the location of the Hamburg weather mast.
-All these covariates are calculated for the vertical column of the grid point closest to the mast location. - We further include information on the atmospheric circulation above the boundary layer at 700 hPa surrounding the Hamburg weather mast.
-The wind velocities at the closest 25 grid cells are used to calculate an averaged horizontal (Mean_h Vh_700) and vertical (Mean_h W_700) wind speed as well as the respective standard deviations over that region SD_h Vh_700, and SD_h W_700, respectively.
-Another possible indicator for gust activity is the tendency of pressure at the surface over one hour within the area surrounding the weather mast.
-The pressure tendency d_t P is an averaged tendency again over the 25 nearest grid points.
+We further include information on the atmospheric circulation above the boundary layer at 700 hPa surrounding the Hamburg Weather Mast.
+The wind velocities at the closest 25 grid cells are used to calculate an averaged horizontal (Mean_h Vh_700) and vertical (Mean_h W_700) wind speed as well as the respective standard deviations over that region SD_h Vh_700, and SD_h W_700 respectively.
+Another possible indicator for gust activity is the tendency of pressure at the surface over 1 h within the area surrounding the weather mast.
+The pressure tendency d_t P is again an averaged tendency over the 25 nearest grid points.

-The annual cycle is represented by a linear combination of a sine and cosine function with a period of one year (AC_COS and AC_SIN).
+The annual cycle is represented by a linear combination of a sine and cosine function with a period of 1 year (AC_COS and AC_SIN).